 Why Apartments Lead on Holiday Yields, and What Erodes the Advantage

 Service charges narrow that advantage in practice.
-Apartment owners face annual service charges of around £1,735 for a typical 2-bed unit in Cornwall, with newer purpose-built coastal developments in Newquay or Falmouth often charging well above that for lift maintenance, communal grounds and reserve fund contributions.
+Apartment owners face annual service charges of around £1,700 for a typical 2-bed unit in Cornwall, with newer purpose-built coastal developments in Newquay or Falmouth often charging well above that for lift maintenance, communal grounds and reserve fund contributions.
 Listed conversions in Penzance or St Ives can carry quirks of their own, with major works bills landing every few years.
-The gross yields in the table sit before any of these deductions, so the true cash-flow gap between houses and apartments is meaningfully smaller than the headline percentages suggest.
+The gross yields in the table sit before any of these deductions, so the true cash-flow gap between houses and apartments is smaller than the headline percentages suggest.

 Leasehold restrictions are the silent killer for apartment holiday let plans in Cornwall.
 Many leases prohibit short-term letting outright, particularly in newer schemes designed for residential use, and breaching the covenant can trigger forfeiture proceedings.
 Always read the full lease and obtain written confirmation from the freeholder or managing agent before completing on a flat you intend to use as a holiday let.